 How to answer government selection criteria:

-Highlight key words, for example, ‘excellent written communication skills’, ‘capacity to work under pressure and meet deadlines’ or ‘skilled in information management skills’.
+Highlight key words, for example, ‘excellent written communication skills’, ‘capacity to work under pressure and meet deadlines’ or ‘skilled in information management systems’.

 Research the role and company to find out what it does, what direction it’s heading in and what its major activities are for details to include in your resumé, letter and responses.